Philodendron Lemon Lime has bright chartreuse heart-shaped, dark-green leaves with a lime green variegation.

 Furthermore, refrain from over-pruning and trim only 35% of the plant to avoid severe pruning stress.

-Also, aim to prune them in early spring to make them bushy meanwhile, avoid pruning in winter.
+Also, aim to prune them in early spring to make them bushy and avoid winter pruning.

 Philodendron Lemon Lime: All About Growth